karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   }
 ```

-- If the symbol value is set to ``false``, the template engine needs to remove the "Dockerfile" file from the template.
+- If the symbol value is set to ``false``, the template engine needs to remove the "Dockerfile" file from the solution.
 - If the symbol value is set to ``true``, the template engine needs to keep the "Dockerfile" file.

-To achieve the desired behaviour, you can add the following object insinde ``source.modifiers`` array.
+To achieve the desired behaviour, you can add the following object inside the ``source.modifiers`` array.
-As you can see the ``Docker`` symbol value is used as the condition to exclude the file.
+The ``Docker`` symbol value is used as the condition to exclude the file.

 ```javascript
   {